 Cloe and Samuel have been best friends since day one.
 Joseph was glad to have gotten Sammie a friend and said, “I am glad to have been allowed to enjoy having my babies as my friends when I need some love to.”
 Now that some time has passed Joseph said that he and his kitties were comfortable in their place which was a subsidized apartment but the complex didn’t feel safe so having an opportunity to move in to this RV he accepted.

 Shortly before moving he brought another member in to this family, a stray dog who’s’ owner could not be located.
 His name is Maki, a sweet dog who makes sure Joseph gets up to walk him and they all make sure that he gives them the attention that they crave.
+Joseph now has his last pet, a kitten that a woman was giving away way too young, he took the kitten, Snowflake who was only 4.5 weeks old.
+As soon as Snowflake is old enough he will start to have his vet appointments.
+The fur kids all have accepted each other and Joseph gives them all a lot of attention.
 Living in the RV is OK he said, with the exception of a troublesome neighbor.
 Now all he can think about is their health and well being and how long they can be together in their place.
 “Being homeless for so long and having so much experience with it you always wonder if you have to move,” said Joseph.

 With your support we can build this community!
 Animals will be front and center in the community, the animal and human bond is strong and animals reduce stress.